alex-melnyk/doc_scan_kit/README.md

 ## Description

-Um plugin do Flutter que realiza a digitalização de documentos, usando o ML Kit no Android e o Vision Kit no iOS.
+A Flutter plugin that performs document scanning, using ML Kit on Android and Vision Kit on iOS.

 ---